mishkozyr/mishkozyr/README.md

 ### :hammer_and_wrench: my projects

-currently, i don't have any public projects in this repository. but don't worry, exciting projects will be coming soon! stay tuned!
+- [PHP OOP CRUD Auth](https://github.com/mishkozyr/php-oop-crud-auth) - a simple crud application implemented in pure php and oop, along with user registration and authentication functionality. (includes a bit of tailwindcss)

+new projects will also appear here as they are created

 ### :dart: my plans
-- master php, javascript, laravel, alpine.js, livewire, and tailwind.
+- master php, javascript, laravel, alpine.js, livewire, and tailwindcss.
 - gain real-world experience in commercial web development and team collaboration.
 - improve my english language skills to enhance communication and collaboration with the global developer community.